Ancient Egyptian Cartouches

 Although the original Egyptian name of cartouches was shen, when Napoleon took his soldiers to Egypt on an expedition, the French soldiers remarked that the shape of these hieroglyphic nameplates looked like a cartouche, which meant gun cartridge since the name has been adopted.

 Ancient Egyptian Cartouches are ancient Egyptian hieroglyphic nameplates.
-The usage of Cartouches in Egypt runs back to as far as the fourth Egyptian dynasty.
+The usage of Cartouches in Egypt run back to as far as the fourth Egyptian dynasty.
 They usually contain oval in shape, with a horizontal line drawn perpendicularly to this oval.
 Inside the oval shape, signs and symbols representing a name in ancient Egyptian hieroglyphics are drawn.
-Sometimes, when the oval is not big enough to contain the symbols intended for it, Cartouches can be made with a vertical oval shape and a vertical perpendicular line drawn to it.
+Sometimes, when the oval is not big enough to contain the

-What in Particular did Ancient Egyptians use Cartouches for?
+What, in particular, did Ancient Egyptians use Cartouches for?

 Egyptians were firm believers in life after death; they believed that after the physical body dies, the spiritual form of a person went on with the afterlife.
 They also believed that the human soul was divided into five components, all of which are unique and important to a person both in this life and in the world to come.